What is Bank Fraud? Understanding Your Charges and What Steps to Take Next

 Clearly, bank fraud is a serious charge that carries significant penalties.
 It’s not something you should try to handle on your own.
 Hopefully, we’ve been able to provide answers to your question, “What is bank fraud?”.

 If you or someone you know has been charged with bank fraud, please contact our office for a consultation.
-Carl Barkemeyer, Criminal Defense Attorney is here to help guide you through the legal system.
+The Barkemeyer Law Firm is here to help guide you through the legal system.
 We are conveniently located at 7732 Goodwood Blvd suite a, Baton Rouge, LA 70806.
 We look forward to helping you with your case.

 You should now better understand the answer to your question is bank fraud a felony and wish you the best.